sarroutbi/nbde-tang-server/README.md

 ## Versions

-Versions released up to date of the Tang operator and the Tang operator-bundle are:
+Versions released up to date of the operator and the operator-bundle are:

 - v0.0.1:  Hello world version
 - v0.0.2:  Basic version with no fields still updated